In this Thailand travel guide you’ll find articles, reviews and top tips to help you travel Thailand better than anyone else you know.

 While the north of Thailand seems like the sleepy end, there is actually plenty happening up this way.
 Go jungle trekking, hiking the mountains, discover amazing waterfalls and soak away in a natural hot spring.
 When you’re done with nature check out the local art scene or the ancient history within the city walls.

-These northern destinations on the must-do list in this ultimate Thailand travel guide.
+These northern destinations such as Chiang Rai are on the must-do list in my ultimate Thailand travel guide.

 All of these destinations are within a few hours reach of Bangkok and can be visited with 2 or more days available.
-These are ideal destinations if you are only planning to travel Thailand for a few days or just want a quick trip from Bangkok.
+These are ideal if you are only planning a short trip in Thailand or a weekend trip from Bangkok.

 Esarn is that huge chunk of eastern Thailand which no one you know has ever traveled too… yet every taxi driver you meet in Bangkok seems to come from there.